The new hampshire delegation

 district 1 - u.s. rep. chris pappas (d)

-The first district of New Hampshire encompasses the eastern part of the state and is represented by Congressman Chris Pappas, a three-term member of the U.S. House.
+The first district of New Hampshire encompasses the southern part of the state and is represented by Congressman Chris Pappas, a four-term member of the U.S. House.
 The married Congressman earned his undergraduate degree from Harvard University and serves on the Transportation and Infrastructure Committee as well as the Veterans’ Affairs Committee.

 Thomas Rank: B